BurkusCat/Burkus.Mvvm.Maui/README.md

 ```

 ## Navigation service
 `INavigationService` is automatically registered by `.UseBurkusMvvm(...)`.
 You can use it to: push pages, pop pages, pop to the root page, replace the top page of the app, reset the navigation stack, switch tabs, and more.
+See the [INavigationService interface in the repository](https://github.com/BurkusCat/Burkus.Mvvm.Maui/blob/main/src/Abstractions/INavigationService.cs) for all possible navigation method options.

 This is a simple navigation example where we push a "`TestPage`" onto the navigation stack:
 ``` csharp